When Does Medicare Start?

 - Some Medicare late enrollment penalties are lifelong.

 Medicare is a confusing topic.
-With so many moving parts, dates, deadlines, and options, it’s easy to miss a detail or two.
-Unfortunately, some of those little details can end up costing you money, coverage, or both.
+With so many moving parts, dates, deadlines, and options, it’s easy to miss a detail or two, which can end up costing you money, coverage, or both.

 Medicare is not a health insurance policy that you can turn on and off like a switch.
-After all, this is the government we’re talking about.
-It’s a rigid beast.
-It has various In health insurance, open enrollment is a period during which a person may enroll in or change their selection of health plan benefits.
-Health plan enrollment is ordinarily subject to restrictions.... periods, and the government wants you to follow them.
+It has various enrollment periods, and the government wants you to follow them.1Medicare.gov, ”Joining a health or drug plan”, Accessed January 11, 2022

-The federal government has the power to charge you enrollment penalties if you miss your IEP and other enrollment windows. t only will you not have coverage if you delay enrollment, but you will pay more when you do enroll.2Medicare.gov, ”When does Medicare coverage start?”, Accessed January 11, 2022
+The federal government has the power to charge you penalties if you don’t enroll on time.
+Not only will you not have coverage if you delay enrollment, but you will pay more when you do enroll.2Medicare.gov, ”When does Medicare coverage start?”, Accessed January 11, 2022

 Your Initial Enrollment Period (When You Should Enroll)